polywrap/wrap-integrations/protocol/substrate/rpc-wrapper/README.md

 ## Using the Wrapper

-The Substrate core wrapper can either be used directly in an application or used to make dApp specific wrapper.
+The Substrate core wrapper can either be used directly in an application or used to make a dApp specific wrapper.

 ### Using directly (js example)